citruspay/citruspay-ios-sdk/README.md

 + Done!

 #### Using library binaries
-+ Download the latest zip file from our [releases page](https://github.com/citruspay/citruspay-ios-sdk/wiki)
++ Download the latest zip file from our [releases for manual usage page](https://github.com/citruspay/citruspay-ios-sdk/tree/master/release%20for%20manual%20usage)
 + Unzip the file and copy the contents anywhere inside your project directory
 + Or clone it
 ~~~{.m}